Cricket-Programming/Capuchin-Caverns/README.md

 [Movement Script](https://github.com/Cricket-Programming/Capuchin-Caverns/blob/main/Capuchin%20Caverns%20REVERTED%20URP/Assets/Scripts/NewGorillaLocomotionScripts/Player.cs)

-This movement script is what I attach to an XR Origin component, which has the player's camera and hands; I've applied this base VR movement system in surprising ways by varying constraints - creating new movement systems like slippery walls, flying, and zero gravity.
+This movement script is what I attach to an XR Origin component, which has the player's camera and hands; I've applied this base VR movement system in novel ways by varying constraints - creating new movement systems like slippery walls, flying, and zero gravity.
 All the while, I've made sure to reduce motion sickness by making momentum transfers feel self-controlled, mitigating a common problem many other VR apps face.

 ⚪ **Feature: Real-time multiplayer**

 [My Networking Controller Script (this talks directly to Photon PUN 2 API)](https://github.com/Cricket-Programming/Capuchin-Caverns/blob/main/Capuchin%20Caverns%20REVERTED%20URP/Assets/Resources/PhotonVR/Scripts/PhotonVRManager.cs)

-Multiplayer system is built on Photon PUN 2 and refactored into a centralized networking layer.
+Multiplayer system is built on the Photon PUN 2 architecture with a client-authoritative model abstracted behind a reusable networking controller.
+Ultimately, it's a low overhead way to process network changes.
+Calls only happen explicitly, not at every frame.
 Each client owns a networking controller responsible for player instantiation, state synchronization, and RPC dispatch via the Photon Network.

-For instance, let's say one player wanted to change his color.
-Since this new color needs to be broadcasted to all other players, the networking controller script is a low overhead way to get to this outcome.
+Practical Example: Let's say one player wanted to change his color.
+Since this new color needs to be broadcasted to all other players, the networking controller script first changes the color locally, then dispatches an RPC targeting the entire room.

 Here's the color-changing script, one of many scripts in the codebase that directly work with my networking controller script.
 [Color Changing Script](https://github.com/Cricket-Programming/Capuchin-Caverns/blob/main/Capuchin%20Caverns%20REVERTED%20URP/Assets/Scripts/Computer%20Scripts/Colorer.cs)